-- Interactions between neurons and glial cells in the developing nervous system
+- Critical interactions between neurons and glial cells in the developing nervous system

-- Roles of glial cells in mature neural function
+- Roles of glial cells in synaptic modulation

 - Functional organization and plasticity of olfactory systems

-Research in my laboratory for many years has focused on the development and functional organization of the olfactory system, studied in convenient model organisms, the moth Manduca sexta and, more recently, the fruit fly Drosophila melanogaster.
-Our results in several different lines of investigation led us to focus most energetically on exploring the critical roles of glial cells in development.
-In recent years, we have expanded our purview to include study of the roles that glia play in supporting and modulating mature neural function as well.
+Research in my laboratory for many years focused on the development and functional organization of the olfactory system, studied in a convenient model organism, the moth Manduca sexta.
+Our work yielded strong evidence for critical roles for glial cells in creating glomerular architecture.
+Later, we shifted our focus to the fruit fly Drosophila melanogaster, where we explored the roles of glial cells in supporting and modulating mature neural function.

-The lab is co-directed by my long-standing colleague and collaborator, Research Professor Lynne Oland.
+The lab was co-directed by my long-standing colleague and collaborator, Research Professor Lynne Oland.

 Development of the olfactory pathway.
-Over the years, our research has been aimed primarily at elucidating key intercellular interactions during development of the olfactory system.
-We have been especially interested in the mechanisms underlying the wide-spread phenomenon that sensory neurons guide many aspects of development in their target areas in the brain.
+Over the years, our research was aimed primarily at elucidating key intercellular interactions during development of the olfactory system.
+We were especially interested in the mechanisms underlying the wide-spread phenomenon that sensory neurons guide many aspects of development in their target areas in the brain.
 Using the olfactory system of Manduca, we found in 1987 that glial cells must be present in order for the axons of olfactory receptor neurons, whose cell bodies are located in the antenna, to induce the formation of synaptic glomeruli in the antennal (olfactory) lobes of the brain.

-Much of our work since then has built on the working hypothesis that glial cells act as essential intermediaries in the developmental influence that olfactory axons exert upon their targets - i.e. that glial cells, which are induced by axons to surround developing synaptic glomeruli, form a necessary scaffold within which receptor neurons and target neurons subsequently differentiate their glomerular arbors.
-We discovered that neuronal activity is not necessary for the formation of a glomerular architecture, so we have focused our attention on cell-surface and extracellular signaling molecules, such as fasciclin II, epidermal growth factor receptors, tenascin, and nitric oxide, that appear to be involved.
+Much of our work after that time built on the working hypothesis that glial cells act as essential intermediaries in the developmental influence that olfactory axons exert upon their targets - i.e. that glial cells, which are induced by axons to surround developing synaptic glomeruli, form a necessary scaffold within which receptor neurons and target neurons subsequently differentiate their glomerular arbors.
+We discovered that neuronal activity is not necessary for the formation of a glomerular architecture, so we focused our attention on cell-surface and extracellular signaling molecules, such as fasciclin II, epidermal growth factor receptors, tenascin, and nitric oxide, that appear to be involved.

 Neuron-glia interactions that modulate neuronal function.
-In recent years, we have been using Drosophila melanogaster for molecular genetic investigations of neuron-glia interactions that go beyond the interactions we have explored in Manduca.
-Fundamentally, we are asking how glial cells in the ventral ganglia modulate activity in the neurons that control movement.
+In more recent years, we used Drosophila melanogaster for molecular genetic investigations of neuron-glia interactions that go beyond the interactions we have explored in Manduca.
+Fundamentally, we were asking how glial cells in the ventral nerve cord modulate activity in particular neurons.

-In the long run, we will continue to enhance knowledge of the intercellular interactions between developing and mature neurons and glial cells at a structural, functional, and molecular level.
-We expect that the knowledge we gain will continue to offer insights into intercellular influences in less accessible mammalian systems.
+We expect that the knowledge we have gained over the years will continue to offer insights into important intercellular influences in less accessible mammalian systems.